bashfulrobot/desktoperator/roles/desktop/cosmic/README.md

 - COSMIC config files are simple text files with single values (no JSON/YAML)
 - Each component stores config in versioned directories (v1/)
-- Most config files are just plain text values like "17" or "Bottom"
+- Most config files are just plain text values like "17" or "IosevkaTerm Nerd Font Mono"
 - The role can backup your existing config before managing it
-- Use the sync approach for full configuration management
-- Use templates for selective/dynamic configuration
+- Configuration is synced using rsync with delete option (removes stale files)
+- Changes typically require restarting the affected application or COSMIC session

+## Integration with Other Roles

+### Fonts Role
+The [fonts role](../../apps/fonts/) installs IosevkaTerm Nerd Font, which is referenced in the terminal configuration.

+### VSCode Role
+The [VSCode role](../../apps/vscode/) uses regular Iosevka Nerd Font (optimized for editors, not terminals).

+Both Iosevka variants provide ligatures and Nerd Font symbols, but with different spacing optimized for their use case.